 Many Champagne houses produce ”luxury cuvées,” their best and most expensive wines.
 Dom Pérignon is the luxury cuvée of Möet & Chandon; Cristal is the pride of Roederer.
 Bollinger produces R.D. or “recently disgorged” wines.
 For example, you can purchase a 1982 Bollinger R.D. that was disgorged in April 1991, nine years after being placed in the bottle.

-This year I asked well respected wine critic Antonio Galloni of Vinous to make some suggestions.
-For vintage champagnes this year, he picked
+Last year I asked well respected wine critic Antonio Galloni of Vinous to make some suggestions, which would still be great picks for this year.
+For vintage champagnes this year, he picked the 1990 Krug Collection

 2007 Louis Roederer Cristal